 “Well, my dear, you’ll have to tell me your question if you want an answer.”

-“Sorry, I didn’t mean to startle you”, smiled the elderly woman standing behind her.
-The woman’s face, although clearly aged, appeared soft, her expression warm, her blue eyes gentle yet penetrating, meeting her gaze.
-“I walk up here a lot”, she continued, “apart from the exercise, of course, which, at my age is undoubtedly good for me, I love the sense of peace, don’t you?
+“Sorry, I didn’t mean to startle you”, smiled the elderly woman; her face, although clearly aged, appeared soft, her expression warm, her blue eyes gently smiling.
+“I walk up here a lot”, the woman continued.
+“Apart from the exercise, of course, which, at my age is undoubtedly good for me, I love the sense of peace, don’t you?
 Oh, my name’s Lily by the way.”

 “I’m sorry, I didn’t realise you were there, I usually keep my moments of madness to myself……..
 Sarah.
-My name’s Sarah”, Lily’s presence and demeanour breaking the spell that wrapped her heart in wretched anxiety and despair moments before seemed to melt as she gazed at Lily.
-“Actually,” Sarah continued, “the truth is, I’ve just been thrown into the eye of a ‘shit storm’….” she stopped quickly, surprised by her outspoken lapse of discretion.
+My name’s Sarah”.
+The spell wrapping her heart in wretched anxiety and despair moments before seemed to melt as she gazed at Lily.
+“Actually,” Sarah continued, “the truth is, I’ve just been thrown into the eye of a ‘shit storm’….” she stopped abruptly, surprised by her outspoken lapse of discretion.

-“That sounds messy”, Lily smiled, her blue eyes sparkling mischievously.
+“That sounds messy”, Lily smiled, her blue eyes sparkled mischievously.

-Feeling embarrassed, Sarah stood up, awkwardly brushing damp leaves from her coat.
-Her sudden movement disturbed a blackbird perched in the branches above her head.
-Taking flight, its feathers black as coal in contrast against the golden autumnal hues, the bird glided between the two women, coming to rest in the oak tree beside Lily.
-They stood in silent hesitation for a moment.
+Sarah quickly stood up, feeling embarrassed, brushing damp leaves from her coat.
+A blackbird perched in the branches above her head suddenly took flight, its feathers black as coal in shimmering contrast against the golden autumnal hues, it landed in the oak tree beside Lily.
+Both women stood in silent hesitation for a moment.

-“Well, I’ll be on my way”, Lily said, sensing Sarah’s embarrassment, nodding a gestured ‘goodbye’, as she turned to walk on, then paused.
+“Well, I’ll be on my way”, Lily said, nodding a gestured ‘goodbye’, as she turned to walk on.
+She paused.

 “Please, don’t think I’m being intrusive or rude, and do tell me to ‘mind my own business’, I won’t be offended, but, and I don’t want to know why or anything, but sometimes when I am struggling with a difficult situation or a decision I find visualisation helps me find resolution, or if not resolution at least a sense of peace and perspective, or some sense of control and calm.
 Sometimes it seems as though things sit in a murky pond, and I find that it helps the pond water to clear, the sediment to settle into layers I can, perhaps, define or acknowledge, or at least, recognise, be ‘aware’ of.”

-Sarah stared cautiously at Lily, pulling the zip on her coat, securing the collar closer to buffer the chilly air.
+Sarah stared cautiously at Lily, awkwardly pulling the zip on her coat to secure the collar around her ears.
 “What a thing to say,” she thought.
-Disarmed by Lily’s gesture, her face flushed as her emotions surged through her.
-She suddenly felt as though her heart were made of glass, a window into the deepest part of her internal world.
-Her emotion, her tears, welled up behind her eyes.
+Her face flushed as her emotions surged through her.
+Disarmed by Lily’s gesture, she felt as though her heart were made of glass, a window into the deepest part of her internal world.
+Emotion, tears, welled up behind her eyes.
 Her façade, the only thing holding her together, suddenly penetrated by the apparent astuteness of the woman standing before her, the stranger she met only a moment before, she felt exposed, acutely aware of her weary fragility.
 Lily’s words resonated through her.
 “Can she really see through me?
 How could she know, be so astute?”
 She averted her gaze as her despair tingled in her heart.

-“It’s a very simple thing to do”, Lily said softly, as she walked to the fallen tree, carefully lowering herself down.
-Pulling the small rucksack bag from her shoulders, she retrieved a bottle of water.
+“It’s a very simple thing to do”, Lily said softly, as she walked to the fallen tree, carefully lowering herself down, pulling the small rucksack bag from her shoulders, to retrieve a bottle of water.